firecraftgaming/battleship-royale/README.md

 ## Contributions

-DogeHouse is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.
+Battleship Royale is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](https://github.com/firecraftgaming/battleship-royale/blob/main/CONTRIBUTING.md) for details on this project.